 Is Merton a good place to live?

-Merton's employment rate of 80.4% is above both the London (75.0%) and Great Britain (75.6%) averages.
-Median earnings of £50,844 per year are above the London regional median.
-The borough has tube, tram, and National Rail services.
-Population grew 7.8% between the 2011 and 2021 censuses to 215,186.
-Average property prices of £613,854 are 111.4% above the England average, which reflects sustained demand for housing in the area.
-Rents range from £1,732 to £2,572 per month across the borough's 7 postcodes.
+Work and wages are the strongest part of the picture.
+Merton's employment rate of 80.4% is above both the London (75.0%) and Great Britain (75.6%) averages, and median earnings of £50,844 per year sit above the London regional median.
+The borough has tube, tram, and National Rail services, and its population grew 7.8% between the 2011 and 2021 censuses to 215,186.
+Average sold prices of £601,401 are 107.4% above the England average, which reflects sustained demand for housing in the area, and rents range from £1,815 to £2,593 per month across the 7 postcodes.

 How does Merton compare to Wandsworth for buy-to-let?